 What to Expect and How to Stay Healthy After a Transplant

-The first three months of life after a liver transplant can be relatively challenging.
-During this period, the doctor will provide self-care instructions to facilitate a quicker and fuller recovery, which include:
+The first three months of life after a liver transplant can be relatively challenging but manageable.
+During this period, the team will provide self-care instructions to facilitate a quicker and fuller recovery, which include:

 - avoiding alcoholic drinks